Lofoten: Transportation

 The European road E10 connects the larger islands of Lofoten with bridges and undersea tunnels.
-The E10 road also connects Lofoten to the mainland of Norway through the Lofast road connection, which was officially opened on 1 December 2007.
+The E10 road also connects Lofoten to the mainland of Norway via the Lofast road, which was officially opened on 1 December 2007.
 There are several daily bus services between the islands of Lofoten and between Lofoten and the mainland along E10.
 The Lofoten Islands are not serviced by any trains.
 However, the city of Narvik is connected to Stockholm and Oslo by train and connects directly to the Lofoten bus line.

 Bodø is often used as a hub for travel to Lofoten.
-In addition to air travel there is a ferry connecting Bodø to Moskenes, Værøy and Røst, and a speedboat connection to Svolvær.
+In addition to air travel, there is a ferry connecting Bodø to Moskenes, Værøy, and Røst, and a speedboat connection to Svolvær.
 Bodø is connected by train to Trondheim and Oslo.
 There is also a ferry connecting Svolvær to Skutvik in Hamarøy Municipality, with a road connection east to E6.
 Hurtigruten calls at Stamsund and Svolvær.

-Lofoten is also served by a number of small airports:
+Several small airports also serve Lofoten: